Illinois Court Records

 Illinois courts use a shared income model to calculate child support after weighing several factors.
 Generally, the presiding judge calculates child support based on the gross income of the parents, number of children, age of the child(ren), the child's physical and emotional needs, the child's standard of living before marriage dissolution, etc. Interested individuals may estimate potential payment by using the Child Support Estimator.
 The average yearly child support payment is $14,328 on a per capita state personal income of $52,808.

-Upon receipt, the HFS application will process the application and respond with an intake appointment letter regarding the date, time, and location of an interview, as well as the documents that the applicant must provide.
-At the appointment, a child support agent will assist the applicant to file a petition for child support via administrative or court process.
+Once the HFS application is received, it usually processes the application and sends an intake appointment letter.
+This letter includes the date, time, and location of the interview, as well as a list of documents that the applicant must provide.
+During the appointment, a child support agent may assist the applicant in filing a petition for child support either through an administrative process or in court.

 - Current address of the non-custodial parent